Sreekanth-SP/Hotel_ManagementH2db/README.md

 * **H2 Database:** H2 is an in-memory database that can be used during development and testing.
 It provides a lightweight and fast database solution.
 ---
 ### Usage
-This project serves as a basic template for building web applications using the MVC architecture with Spring Data JPA, Lombok, H2 Database, and Spring Web.
+This project is a basic template for building web applications using the MVC architecture with Spring Data JPA, Lombok, H2 Database, and Spring Web.
 We can modify and extend the code to suit the application's needs.

-Some key files and directories to focus on:
+Some essential files and directories to focus on:

 * **src/main/java/com/geekster/HotelManagementH2db/controller/:** Contains controller classes that handle HTTP requests and define API endpoints.
 * **src/main/java/com/geekster/HotelManagementH2db/model/:** Defines the model classes (entities) for the application.